schodet/nxt-python/docs/index.rst

 NXT-Python for Python 2 is no longer supported.

-NXT-Python sources are available on `NXT-Python repository on Github`_ and mirrored on `NXT-Python repository on sourcehut`_.
+NXT-Python sources are available on `NXT-Python repository on sourcehut`_ and mirrored on `NXT-Python repository on Github`_.

+.. _NXT-Python repository on sourcehut: https://sr.ht/~ni/nxt-python/
 .. _NXT-Python repository on Github: https://github.com/schodet/nxt-python
-.. _NXT-Python repository on sourcehut: https://sr.ht/~ni/nxt-python/

 .. toctree::
    :maxdepth: 2